LauraJones929/portfolio-P4/README.md

 **My Memberships Page**

-Users are able to view any membership passes that they have previously purchased. *In the future I would like to add another feature to this page that allows the user to see when their pass expires.*
+Users are able to view any membership passes that they have previously purchased.
+Users can view and update their default billing information also. *In the future I would like to add another feature to this page that allows the user to see when their pass expires.*

 ![My Memberships Page Wireframe](/documentation/images/wireframe_imgs/my-memberships.jpg)